Ukuqinisekisa iakhawunti yakho Yokubuka Iindwendwe

 The exact information we request may vary by regional regulations.
 Typically, it includes:

-- Your legal name: This is what appears on a government ID or official document.
+- Your full legal name: This is what appears on a government ID or official document.
 It may differ from your Airbnb profile name.
 What you enter as your legal name won’t change your profile name.

 - Your home address: This is the physical address where you live, which may differ from your Airbnb listing address(es).
 It’s used to confirm your identity and won’t be shown on your listing or shared with guests.